 Whether it’s your first safari or your tenth, embarking on a mission to find the famous Big 5 is often the highlight of a trip to the wilds of Africa.
 From the thrill of tracking elusive leopards and black rhino to the sheer splendour of gazing upon herds of bathing elephants and watching grumpy Cape buffalo seeing off a pride of hungry lions, there’s nothing quite like an African safari.

-Proudly situated in the Rift Valley in south west Kenya, the Masai Mara is home to the Big 5 as well as large families of hippos, hyena, and topi.
+Proudly situated in the Rift Valley in southwest Kenya, the Masai Mara is home to the Big 5, as well as large families of hippos, hyenas, and topi.
 The list goes on.
-There are no fences in the Mara which allows the animals to roam free and makes for exciting safaris.
+There are no fences in the Mara which allows the animals to roam free between the Masai Mara National Reserve and the private conservancies which also form part of the Masai Mara.

 The far-reaching views across the open savannah make it easy to spot the big cats.
+The Masai Mara is famous for its high concentration of cats and you can see lions, leopards and cheetahs here.
 You might see them resting in the shade of a lone tree or out stalking the millions of wildebeest and zebra that arrive with the migration between July and October.

 Perhaps the best way to appreciate the enormous scale of the migration is by air.
 This is a perfect location for hot air balloon flights, and an excellent excuse to drink champagne far earlier than is normally socially acceptable.
 What’s not to love?